bibleexchange/courses/poetry/en/407_ecclesiastes_chapter-8.md

 #### 4. No one has power over the spirit to retain the spirit, and no one has power in the day of death

-If the lack of wisdom discouraged Solomon in Ecclesiastes 8:6-7, he found the powerlessness of man in the face of death to be yet more despairing.
+If the lack of wisdom discouraged Qoholet in Ecclesiastes 8:6-7, he found the powerlessness of man in the face of death to be yet more despairing.
 Under the sun, he saw that death allows no winners, and there is no release from that war.

 #### 5. All this I have seen ... there is a time in which one man rules over another to his own hurt